baba1andie/csbc1030/README (8).md

 ##### Adding Data

 - POST /posts to create a new post
-- POST /posts/:id/comments to add a new comment to a post
+- POST /posts/:id/comments to add a new comment to a post    /i dont understand

 ##### Updating Data